Keyboard shortcuts

 Highlights

-• High rate LiDAR, IMU, and actuator position data
+• LiDAR, IMU, and wheel position data streamed over WiFi

-• Polished interfaces for ROS, ROS2, Python and Rust
+• Polished SDKs for ROS, ROS2, Python and Rust

 Kit Assembly